 Amended: January 19, 2006

-Policy Update: September 16, 2009
+Amended: September 16, 2009

-There are many benefits from membership in Kodiak Island Search and Rescue (KISAR).
-The most important benefit is the satisfaction of being part of an effort that saves someone’s life or reduces the discomfort of a person that got into trouble and lessens the anxiety of his family.
+There are many benefits from membership in KISAR.
+The most important benefit is the satisfaction of being part of an effort that saves someone’s life or reduces the discomfort of a person that finds themselves in trouble and lessens the anxiety of their family.
 Another benefit is personal development.
-By participating in the training offered, you enjoy a wilderness experience and acquire the knowledge, skills and physical fitness to keep yourself and others out of trouble.
+By participating in the training offered, you enjoy a wilderness experience and acquire the knowledge, skills, and physical fitness to keep yourself and others out of trouble.

 Current Board of Directors: